If you already employ an eligible nanny, you will no doubt be aware of the fact that as their employer you must contribute to a pension.

 An employer will have to set up a pension scheme and register the employee (if they meet the eligibility criteria) initially but then the employee has a month in which they can opt out if they choose to.
 They are entitled to re-join at any time and an employer has a duty to automatically enrol employees back in every 3 years provided the employee is still eligible.

-Employers will not be able to entice Nannies to opt-out by offering higher salaries or one-off bonus due if an employer is found to be doing this!
+Employers must not entice Nannies to opt-out and if an employer is found to be doing this they maybe fined up to £10,000 by the Pensions Regulator.

 Pension auto-enrolment may sound complicated but Parental Choice is here to help.
 We are here to work on your behalf should you need any more information on what auto-enrolment will mean for you.
 We can help with the calculations and determining the financial implications for you and your family.
 We will also take care of all the registration and administration involved.
 Monthly payroll administration fees per employee start at £200 per annum with pension services charged at £75 per annum.
 Please call us today on 020 8979 6453 or email the payroll team on firstname.lastname@example.org